rasnes/tiingo-duckdb-framework/append-last-trading-day/README.md

 ### Maybe

+- fetch.GetLastTradingDay should handle response edge cases.
+Maybe an exponential backoff or sleep if unfamiliar response occurs?
 - Add backoff functionality for `md:` connections with DuckDB, in case of network failures?
   - Or make a decorator that wraps backoff on the entire pipeline?
 I kind of like that pattern.
 - Handle duplicates in insert__last_trading_day.